Here's Our Rant About Xcel Energy Inc. (XEL)

 Sponsored

-The average price from analysts is $77.00, which is -$0.8 below the current price.
-XEL currently public float of 545.88M and currently shorts hold a 1.14% ratio of that float.
-Today, the average trading volume of XEL was 2.77M shares.
+The average price from analysts is $77.00, which is $1.65 above the current price.
+XEL currently public float of 545.88M and currently shorts hold a 1.19% ratio of that float.
+Today, the average trading volume of XEL was 2.74M shares.

 XEL’s Market Performance

-XEL stocks went up by 3.15% for the week, with a monthly jump of 2.37% and a quarterly performance of 4.67%, while its annual performance rate touched 10.50%.
-The volatility ratio for the week stands at 2.25% while the volatility levels for the past 30 days are set at 1.58% for Xcel Energy Inc. The simple moving average for the period of the last 20 days is 1.55% for XEL stocks with a simple moving average of 8.85% for the last 200 days.
+XEL stocks went up by 0.86% for the week, with a monthly drop of -1.16% and a quarterly performance of 9.78%, while its annual performance rate touched 11.93%.
+The volatility ratio for the week stands at 2.00% while the volatility levels for the past 30 days are set at 1.65% for Xcel Energy Inc. The simple moving average for the period of the last 20 days is -1.17% for XEL stocks with a simple moving average of 6.04% for the last 200 days.

 Analysts’ Opinion of XEL